An Amazing Ride: Study Offers Dengue Treatment Hope - UrduPoint

 "Given that the barrier to resistance is so high, it is very unlikely that this will clinically be a problem."
 Intriguingly, the mutations that caused resistance also appeared to make the virus incapable of replicating in mosquito cells.

-That could suggest that even if the virus develops resistance to treatment with JNJ-A07, it would no longer be transmissible via mosquitoes, effectively reaching a dead end in its host.
+That could suggest that even if the virus develops resistance to JNJ-A07, it would no longer be transmissible via mosquitoes, effectively reaching a dead end in its host.

 The version of the compound reported in Nature has now been "further slightly optimised" and is in clinical development by Johnson & Johnson, Neyts said.